Sifchain/sifnode/docs/distribution.md

 	FundingAddress sdk.Address
 	Receivers receiverType
 	TotalRewards sdk.Uint
-	ReceivingList map([]sdk.Address)sdk.Coins
+	ReceivingList map([]sdk.Address)sdk.Coins  // I have see some issues with map and amino before .Not 100 % if this is the best idea .
+Will need to look into for cosmos handles the deserialization
 	DistributionFunction distributionFunction
-	DistributionFrequency int64 // in num of blocks DistributionTokens []string // Type of token to be distributed }
+	DistributionFrequency int64 // in num of blocks DistributionTokens []string // Type of token to be distributed
+	// IntermediaryAddress sdk.Address or string
+}
 ```

-We can add a field here to store and intermediary address , to which all funds are transferred at the block ender
+We can add a field here to store an intermediary address , to which all funds are transferred at the block ender .
-I chose not to , because the funding address for all use cases would be controlled by us.This simplifies the logic a lot .
+I chose not to , because the funding address for all use cases would be controlled by us  .This simplifies the logic .
 We can add that feature in the future
 ## Interfaces